aigentone/dahao_0/goal.md

 🎯 MISSION: Transform this complex API-based system into a simple, powerful MCP-native platform You are implementing the revolutionary DAHAO MCP architecture that replaces 15,000+ lines of complex API code with 500 lines of elegant MCP tools.
 This isn't just a refactor - it's proving that GitHub + Claude Code + MCP can create the world's first Git-native governance platform.

+🎉 **STATUS UPDATE**: Frontend integration with existing MCP server completed!
+We now have a working Next.js frontend that connects to the DAHAO MCP server.

 📋 IMPLEMENTATION CHECKLIST
-Phase 1: Core MCP Server Implementation
+Phase 1: Core MCP Server Implementation ✅ COMPLETED
-1. Create MCP Server Directory Structure mcp-server/
+1. Create MCP Server Directory Structure ✅ COMPLETED mcp-server/
 ├── dahao_mcp_server.py       # Main MCP server
 ├── requirements.txt          # Python dependencies